Allied Newspapers 'has no knowledge' of €650,000 Hillman-Schembri claims

 Consequently, the company said, Mr Hillman's conclusions that "nothing illegal or of a criminal nature as alleged by Simon Busuttil" had resulted from the investigation was "misleading and gratuitous", since the internal investigation had concluded its work in June 2016.

 Nationalist Party leader Dr Busuttil has said that he has documented proof that Mr Schembri passed some €650,000 to Mr Hillman through offshore companies.
-He has presented his evidence to the judiciary, with the investigation being led by Magistrate Audrey Demicoli.
+He has presented his evidence to the judiciary, with the investigation being led by Magistrate Josette Demicoli.

 In its statement, Allied Newspapers welcomed the magisterial inquiry and noted that while its own investigation did not have the power to summon witnesses to testify or access information related to offshore activity, the magisterial inquiry underway did.